shellspec/shellspec/README.md

 NOTE: This documentation contains unreleased features.
 Check them in the changelog.

+**About the next version 0.28.0**: It has a lot of enhancements in the CLI.
+Basically, they are still compatible, but there are a lot of changes, so please be careful.
+See [here](https://github.com/shellspec/shellspec/wiki/Migration-Guide-to-Version-0.28.0) (to be published later) for details.

+Version 0.28.0 will be released on 2021-01-05 midday (UTC).

 ----

 ## Table of Contents <!-- omit in toc -->